zambezi21/Automated-Research-Podcast-AI-Project/README.md

 *Ref 5:This process may take some time so you can sit and relax and mabye go do something else for a little*

-One of the final steps that you will do is download the file and save it to your computer.
+One of the final steps that you will do is download the file and then all you will have to do is click the play button.

 *Ref 5:This process may take some time so you can sit and relax and mabye go do something else for a little*

-Once it is done then all you will have to do is click the play button.

 This is the podcast that was created to listen to. https://notebooklm.google.com/notebook/82024b13-6c56-4a22-bdce-1932c9978997/audio